ekotnik/OC-Tumor-genomic-analyses/README.md

 # OC-Tumor-genomic-analyses
-Code used to analyze DNA and RNA sequencing from ovarian cancer tumors.
+Code used to analyze Whole-exome sequencing and RNA-sequencing from primary and metastatic ovarian cancer tumors.